-Title I of the bill would reauthorize the CCDBG program currently authorized under the Child Care and Development Block Grant Act.
-The bill would authorize \$2.3 billion in 2004, \$2.5 billion in 2005, \$2.7 billion in 2006, \$2.9 billion in 2007, and \$3.1 billion in 2008.
-Funding in 2003 was \$2.086 billion.
+Title I of the bill would amend and reauthorize the CCDBG program.
+The bill would authorize appropriations of \$2.3 billion in 2006, \$2.5 billion in 2007, \$2.7 billion in 2008, \$2.9 billion in 2009, and \$3.1 billion in 2010.
+Funding in 2005 was \$2.083 billion.

-The CCDBG program provides funding to states for child care subsidies to low-income families, quality improvement, and other activities.
-It is one of the two federal funding programs for child care subsidies within a program grouping often referred to as the Child Care and Development Fund.
-The other program is the Child Care Entitlement to States, a mandatory program that is not affected by the bill.
+The CCDBG program provides funding to states for child-care subsidies to low-income families, quality improvement, and other activities.
+It is one of the two federal funding programs for childcare subsidies within a program grouping often referred to as the Child Care and Development Fund.
+The other program is the Child Care Entitlement to States, a mandatory program that would not be affected by the bill.

-Title II-Enhancing security at child care centers in Federal facili-
+Title II-Enhancing Security at Child Care Centers in Federal Facilities

-Title II would direct certain federal officials to develop regulations for enhancing the security and fostering effective disaster plans in child care facilities operated by the federal government.
-CBO does not expect the regulations would have any significant effects on federal costs.
-Many of these facilities already have similar security procedures in place, while others are anticipated to implement such measures in the future even without the enactment of further legislation.
+Title II would direct certain federal officials to develop regulations for enhancing the security of and fostering effective disaster plans in child-care facilities operated by the federal government.
+CBO expects that the regulations would not have any significant effects on federal costs.
+Many of these facilities already have security procedures in place, while others are anticipated to implement such measures in the future even without the enactment of further legislation.